Japanese Giant Salamander Conservation Experience

 Depending on the day, there are several excellent local dining options.
 See below for an optional special dinner experience.

 Join your guide for a nocturnal river survey.
-When salamanders are located, some may be gently captured using a net and placed in a measuring tube.
-For selected individuals, biometric data—such as total length, weight, and health indicators—may be recorded.
-Where appropriate, animals will be scanned for PIT tags or fitted with a new microchip before being safely released.
-Not all salamanders will be handled, depending on environmental conditions and animal behaviour.
+When salamanders are located, some may be gently netted and placed in a measuring tube.
+For selected individuals, biometric data—such as total length, weight, and general condition—may be recorded.
+Where appropriate, animals will be scanned for existing PIT tags or fitted with a new microchip before being safely released.
+Depending on environmental conditions and animal behaviour, not all individuals will be handled.

 10:30 PM – Return to Mikuriya Station